1n4r1/1n4r1.github.io/_posts/2020-08-23-Hackthebox-Control-Walkthrough.md

 ```

 Using the following command, we can make the SDDL readable for humans.<br>
-It shows that `Control\Hector` has `FullControl` permission and we can modify the value of `ImagePath` for the fully qualified path of driver's image file.
+It shows that `Control\Hector` has `FullControl` permission and we can modify the value `ImagePath` for the fully qualified path of driver's image file.
 ```
 PS C:\Users\Hector\Documents> $acl = get-acl HKLM:\System\CurrentControlSet\Services
 $acl = get-acl HKLM:\System\CurrentControlSet\Services